vladas-palubinskas/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 }
 ~~~

 Replace my-website.com to your own domain name and correct the path where needed.
-Type PHP7 instead of PHP8 if your host or some applications still does not support PHP8.
 Uncomment `TLSsertFile` line if you want to support secure connection.
 To forbid open access and force encrypted HTTPS only (HSTS), uncomment also the directive `RequireTLS = yes`.
 Hiawatha has support for SNI, which allows us to serve multiple TLS websites via one IP address.
 Hiawatha also comes with a script to easily obtain and to automate renewing free Let's Encrypt certificates, according to your virtual host configuration.

 Hiawatha does not need `.htaccess` file.
-If you wish clean semantic URLs, paste instead the following [URL Toolkit](//www.hiawatha-webserver.org/howto/url_toolkit) for [Textpattern](//www.hiawatha-webserver.org/howto/url_rewrite_rules) in the beginning of our include file for the virtual host or in the general `hiawatha.conf` file itself:
+If you wish clean semantic URLs, paste instead the following [URL Toolkit](//hiawatha.leisink.net/howto/url_toolkit) for [Textpattern](//hiawatha.leisink.net/howto/url_rewrite_rules) in the beginning of our include file for the virtual host or in the general `hiawatha.conf` file itself:

 ~~~
 UrlToolkit {